-Vaccines that are not approved, or do not have emergency use authorization by the U.S. Food and Drug Administration, and are not recommended by the ACIP are not benefits of Texas Medicaid.
+Vaccines that are not approved by the U.S. Food and Drug Administration, and are not recommended by the ACIP are not benefits of Texas Medicaid.

 4.5.7 Vaccine Administration and Preventive E/M Visits

 For claims that are submitted with an immunization administration procedure code and a preventive E/ M visit, providers may append modifier 25 to the preventive E/M visit procedure code to identify a significant, separately identifiable E/M service that was rendered by the same provider on the same day as the immunization administration.
 Documentation that supports the provision of a significant, separately identifiable E/M service must be maintained in the client's medical record and made available to Texas Medicaid upon request.